- Swim Guide Smartphone app for water quality. Explanation in blog post.

-Beyond sewage spills, something else is getting into our springs, rivers, and wells, nitrates from fertilizer, maybe livestock, wildlife, domestic pets, or septic tanks.
+Beyond sewage spills (which come from more than one place), something else is getting into our springs, rivers, and wells, nitrates from fertilizer, maybe livestock, wildlife, domestic pets, or septic tanks.
 We want to know when, where, and what, so maybe we can do something about it.

 And when there is a spill, the testing required by the permits is very limited, so we want to follow up spills and find out how far they went and what they affected.

 So WWALS has started a Water Quality Testing Program.

 - Request a new testing station form.

 - Testing stations, testers, and frequency (work in progress).

 - Sign up to do water quality testing.

 The next Georgia water quality testing training will be:

 mostly via YouTube videos and Zoom.